 Scenario 2: You are interested in going solar, and you also need to replace your roof

-[Note: The numbers in this section were revised in November 2017 to incorporate the asphalt roofing costs provided by Tesla.]
+[Note: The numbers in this section were revised to incorporate the asphalt roofing costs provided by Tesla.]

 While this is a less common scenario, it may fit you if your current roof is coming up on the end of its useful life.
 In general, asphalt shingles tend to last 20 to 30 years, and metal and slate roofs can last over 60 years (we recommend you consult with a local roofing expert for specifics about your property).
 This scenario may also fit you if you’re in the process of building a new home from scratch, and haven’t picked out your roofing material yet.
 In this scenario, unlike the first one, you are in the market and actively shopping for both a new roof and a solar panel installation.